ubidots/ubidots-electricimp/README.md

 ### Ubidots.get(dsLabel, varLabel)

-This function is to get the information of a variable from the Ubidots API:
+This function is to get body of a variable from the Ubidots API:

 **Agent Code**